dafitt/dotfiles/README.md

 | <kbd>SUPER mouse:272</kbd>           | movewindow                    |                                                                                                 |
 | <kbd>SUPER mouse:273</kbd>           | resizewindow                  |                                                                                                 |

-### NixOS stable
+### NixOS stable branch

-If you want to use the [nixpkgs](https://github.com/NixOS/nixpkgs) stable branch, update the following inputs to `23.11` (as an example) in _[flake.nix](https://github.com/dafitt/dotfiles/blob/main/flake.nix)_ and rebuild the system. \
+To use [nixpkgs](https://github.com/NixOS/nixpkgs) stable branch, update the following inputs to the latest release (`23.11` as an example) in _[flake.nix](https://github.com/dafitt/dotfiles/blob/main/flake.nix)_ and rebuild the system. \
 ATTENTION!
 When the last release of [nixpkgs](https://github.com/NixOS/nixpkgs) is some time away, then you will likely need to refactor some changed options.
-So directly after a new release is the best time to switch.
+So directly after a new release should be the best time to switch.

 ```nix
 {